-14. We have not identified significant matters relating to internal controls as part of our audit.
+14. We have identified one significant significant finding as part of our audit.
+Details are included in Appendix 1 along with management's response.

 FRAUD OR ILLEGAL ACTS

 - 15. Applicable auditing standards recognize that the primary responsibility for the prevention and detection of fraud and compliance with applicable acts and regulations rests with both those charged with governance of the entity and with management.
 It is important that management, with the oversight of those charged with governance; place a strong emphasis on fraud prevention, and fraud deterrence.
 They are also responsible for establishing and maintaining controls pertaining to the entity's objective of preparing financial statements that are presented fairly, in all material respects, in accordance with the applicable financial reporting framework and managing risks that may give rise to material misstatements in those financial statements.
 In exercising oversight responsibility, those charged with governance should consider the potential for management override of controls or other inappropriate influence over the financial reporting process. - 16.
 As auditors, in planning and performing the audit, we are required to reduce audit risk to an acceptably low level, including the risk of undetected misstatements in the financial statements due to fraud.
 However, we cannot obtain absolute assurance that material misstatements in the financial statements will be detected because of such factors as the use of judgment, the use of testing, the inherent limitations of internal control and the fact that much of the audit evidence available to the auditor is persuasive rather than conclusive in nature.